|

 c1.center = source_area.p2;

-c1.radius = source_area.p2.x - source_area.p1.x;Lists can be defined from any of the build-in or user types in TELL.
-They are homogeneous, their length is dynamic and limited only by the available memory.
-Empty lists are perfectly legal.
-One can think for TELL lists as for dynamic length arrays.
-It looks and works as a traditional array indexing.
+c1.radius = source_area.p2.x - source_area.p1.x;See list types It looks and works as a traditional array indexing.
 Indexes start at 0, thus a list of (say) 5 points will have indexes from 0 to 4.
 Reference to an unexisting component will trigger runtime error Invalid index. point list p1 = {{0,0},{2,0},{2,1},{1,1},{1,2},{0,2}};

 point list p2 = {{100,100},{102,100},{102,101},{101,101}};